 Note: The ECS4120-28Fv2-I panel is shown as an example.
-The ECS4120-28Fv2 panel is almost identical.
+The ECS4120-28T and ECS4120-28Fv2 panels are almost identical.

 Main Menu Using the onboard web agent, you can define system parameters, manage and control the switch, and all its ports, or monitor network conditions.
 The following table briefly describes the selections available from this program.